-It is the role of the sensitivity parameter $\alpha$ that we will exploit empirically, along with the result that its effect amplifies that of the carbon penalty $\tau$ .
-In general, our model characterizes the role of $\alpha$ and $\tau$ in $i^(\alpha, \tau, \theta, \eta)$ implicitly, as we just described, and in a way that one can show by shifting curves in Figure II.
-Assuming the functional form of Corollary 1 for the additional cost-benefit, if negative- $\Delta v(i)$ yields an explicit expression for $i^$ .
+It is the role of the managerial stock-price sensitivity parameter α that we will exploit empirically.
+An intuitive role of α is to amplify the effect of the carbon penalty τ .
+In general, our model characterizes the role of α and τ in $i^(\alpha, \tau, \theta, \eta)$ implicitly and in a way that one can show by shifting curves in Figure II.
+Assuming that the additional cost-benefit, if negative- $\Delta v(i)$ takes the functional form yields the explicit testable expression for the equilibrium proportion of green bonds in the industry: